maelswarm/magsearch/README.md

   ___

-  Settings include blocklist, player, socks port/host, health, and --remove preferences. <br>
+  Settings include blocklist, player, socks port/host, health, magprint, and --remove preferences. <br>

   Use the health setting to run a realtime seed and peer check.
 The results will update <br>
   a few seconds after the search query returns. <br>